satkalra/satkalra/README.md

 - 👀 I’m interested in Software Development and building better data democratization tools
 - 🌱 I’m currently learning Javascript and Pythpn
 - 💞️ I’m looking to collaborate on tool building
-- 📫 How to reach me satyamkalra@hotmail.com
+- 📫 How to reach me skalra@gwu.edu

 <!---
 satkalra/satkalra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.